Su-Ng/NLB/README.md

 From the years 2007 and 2013 there is an increasing amount of Singapore EBooks being added.
 In 2013 there is a decrease in the number of EBooks being added.

 *Predictive Analytics* is about forecasting, using the historical trends predict the future trend.
+Predictive learning makes use of machine learning algorithm and Python and R are languages used to predict and forecast.

+*Prescriptive Analytics*